 All three ancillaries not installed

-The organization has not installed all of the three key ancillary department systems (laboratory, pharmacy, and radiology).
+The organisation has not installed all of the three key ancillary department systems (laboratory, pharmacy, and radiology).